 Moving the plant outdoors may solve the problem.

 For serious infestations use insecticide but, avoid spraying the insecticide in the center of the rosette.

 The main problem to look for is overwatering.
 If the soil doesn’t drain well or the plant receives too much water, it may develop fungal growth.

 If fungal growth appears, allow the plant to completely dry.
 If possible, cut away the affected areas.

 For severe fungal infections, propagate the plant using healthy offsets or leaf cuttings and discard the mother plant.

 Suggested Haworthia Coarctata Uses

-Thanks to its unusual leaves, it also makes a good choice as an ornamental plant on a windowsill, especially when grown in clusters in a shallow pot.
+Learn how to grow and care for Haworthia coarctata with its unusual leaves.
+Use it as an ornamental plant on a windowsill, where it grows in clusters in a shallow pot.